Construction statistics - NACE Rev. 2

 Some technical activities related to the construction sector, although not formally part of it, such as architectural services, are classified as business services (see article on professional, scientific and technical activity statistics).
 Some providers of real estate services are closely related to construction and these services are covered in the article on real estate activity statistics.

 Construction activity and construction products (structures) have a number of specific characteristics that differentiate them from many areas of the economy.
-Among the most important of these are that the final product is one of the few non-transportable goods, as well as being one of the most durable of human artefacts, forming the physical infrastructure where people live and work.
-Many construction projects are one-off designs and furthermore the time scale for many projects from conception to completion is typically longer than in many other sectors, and may run to several years.
+One of the most important of these is that the final product in construction is one of only a few non-transportable goods, as well as being one of the most durable of human artefacts, forming the physical infrastructure where people live and work.
+Many construction projects are one-off designs and, furthermore, the time scale for many projects from conception to completion is typically longer than in many other sectors, and may run to several years.

 Public procurement is especially important for construction as the public sector is a major purchaser of buildings and particularly civil engineering works.
-Construction is one of the most geographically dispersed activities with marked regional differences, and plays a very important economic role in some regions, particularly those associated with tourism, those that are transport and communication hubs, or cultural and sporting centres.
+Construction is one of the most geographically dispersed activities with marked regional differences in styles of architecture, building materials and techniques.
+Construction plays a very important economic role in some regions, particularly those associated with tourism, those that are transport and communication hubs, or cultural and sporting centres.
 Construction is also a highly heterogeneous activity depending on a large number of different specialists.
 The structure of the construction sector can be viewed as a pyramid, with project coordinating enterprises at the top, subcontracting out work to smaller, specialised enterprises in lower tiers.

-In many Member States construction activity is seasonal as it is often conducted in the open air or in unfinished structures without heating or air conditioning.
-Over a longer time period construction is often sensitive to the overall economic cycle.
+In many of the EU Member States, construction activity is seasonal as it is often conducted in the open air or in unfinished structures without heating or air conditioning.
+Over a longer time period, construction is often sensitive to the overall economic cycle.
 As a provider of tangible assets it typically leads overall economic movements, although this has not been the case following the recent financial and economic crisis where the downturn in construction activity has continued for much longer than in a range of other activities.

 Further Eurostat information